 Bonnie stressed the importance of assessing your current health and fitness abilities by speaking to a doctor and checking your body’s function and capabilities with a personal trainer.
 That way, you’ll avoid going too far and risking getting injured.

 “The basis of everything is breathing,” she explained.
 “If you don’t breathe, no oxygen comes into the body.”
 Once you’ve mastered breathing, you can test the rest of your mobility, and build core stability.
 “From there, you learn how to push, pull, bend and extend!”
 This is the point where you can build on strength, endurance, power and agility.

 Another mistake a lot of busy entrepreneurs make is buying a lot of equipment, using them each for a couple of weeks, then giving up.
 “This is a typical problem for wealthy people.
 They think they can buy health,” she sighed.

-In fact, you don’t need a huge amount of kit to get started on your fitness journey.
-Bonnie listed the following as good options to get some whole body training done:
+You don’t need a huge amount of kit to get started on your fitness journey.
+Bonnie listed the following:

 - A mat

 - A barbell, weights, a kettlebell to do some weightlifting